vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 1. Update the CLI to take the pipeline directory parameter
 2. Create the Pipeline structure and parse a pipeline's configuration file
 3. Dynamically create transform that add the pipeline's metadata to every events
-4. Register the pipelines' transforms into vector
+4. Register the pipelines' components into vector